julienvincent/nvim-paredit/README.md

 The goal of `nvim-paredit` is to provide a comparable s-expression editing experience in Neovim to that provided by Emacs.
 This is what is provided:

-- Treesitter based lisp structural editing and cursor motions
+- Treesitter based lisp structural editing, cursor motions and text object selections
 - Dot-repeatable keybindings
 - Language extensibility
 - Programmable API